-(i) Trade receivables
+(ii) Trade receivables and contract assets

 For trade receivables that do not have a significant financing component, the Association applies a simplified approach in calculating ECLs.

 Therefore, the Association does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
 The Association has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.